ROAS and Why it Matters For Your Business

 Why is ROAS important?

 For digital marketers and business owners who need to keep track of every dollar spent on their online advertising and marketing campaigns, ROAS is very handy.
-It’s basically a shortcut to know if you’re making or losing money on your ads.
+It’s basically a shortcut to knowing if you’re making or losing money on your ads.

 Sometimes it’s hard to know which channels are the best use of your marketing efforts.
-By keeping track of your ROAS metrics across multiple channels like social media and Google, you can know in real time where your ads are reaching your customers and encouraging them to take action.
+By keeping track of your ROAS metrics across multiple channels like social media and Google, you can know in real-time where your ads are reaching your customers and encouraging them to take action.
 Then you can focus on fixing areas that need improvement, and doubling down on your successes.

 How do you calculate ROAS?